Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 - You immediately restore Hit Points equal to 1d10 + your Character level.
 - Your gain +1 bonus to your AC and +2 to any :d20-save: **Saving Throw** you make.
-- You gain bonus of 10 ft. movement speed.
+- You gain bonus of 10 ft.
+Movement speed.

 ## Affliction